 |Micajah "Big" Harpe, born Joshua Harper and Wiley "Little" Harpe, born William Harpe.
 Image from the movie: Harp Brothers.|

 A murder spree began stretching from the Cumberland Gap in westernmost Virginia to Cave-in-Rock and Potts Spring in southeastern Illinois.

 During the next nine months, the murderers killed at least 40 men, women and children on the frontier until a posse caught up with the killers and took the leader's head on August 24, 1799.
-Known as the brothers Micajah and Wiley Harpe, the two started out life as first cousins William and Joshua Harpe, both natives of Scotland who emigrated as young children with their parents, and two brothers who settled in Orange County, North Carolina.
-In addition to their other aliases, frontier historians simply remembered them as Big and Little Harpe.
+Known as the brothers Micajah and Wiley Harpe, the two started out life as first cousins William and Joshua Harpe, natives of Scotland who emigrated as young children with their parents, and two brothers who settled in Orange County, North Carolina.
+In addition to their other aliases, frontier historians remembered them as Big and Little Harpe.